nhejazi/almost-surely/content/about.md

 expressed on this blog necessarily endorsed by any organization with which I may be affiliated._

-This blog is dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed loosely by [Nima Hejazi](https://nimahejazi.org).
-The scope is necessarily broad -- hopefully, ideas from causal inference, nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, optimization, information theory, statistical computing, data science, applied statistics, and computational biology will all be explored, though to varying degrees of depth.
-In nearly all cases, the goal of a given post will be to explore the particular topic at hand with an eye towards examining the manner in which the statistical issue at hand impacts science and policy.
+This blog is dedicated to exploring statistics, science, software, and their myriad interactions in our modern world, as construed loosely by me, [Nima Hejazi](https://nimahejazi.org).
+The scope is necessarily broad -- hopefully, ideas from statistical causal inference, nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, optimization, information theory, statistical computing, data science, applied statistics, and computational biology will all be explored -- with the variety of topics necessarily explored to varying degrees of depth.
+The central goal of each post will be to explore the relationship between a statistical issue and how that issue may impact science and policy.
+On occasion, posts that diverge from the topics above may appear.

 _Trivialities:_ Though it emerged rather whimsically, the name of this blog merits some explanation -- specifically, the term "almost surely," from the